Chiral Spin and Orbital Angular Momentum Textures in Mn Chains on W(110): Interplay of Spin-Orbit Coupling and Crystal Field Effects: Results and Discussions

 where $J_{ij}$ denote the effective Heisenberg (isotropic) exchange interactions between magnetic moments located on sites $i$ and $j$, $\hat{ \vec{S_i}}$ and $\hat{ \vec{L_i}}$ represent the spin and orbital angular momentum operators, respectively, and $\lambda$ is the spin-orbit coupling constant. $\hat H^{(i)}_{\mathrm{CF}}$ symbolizes the crystal field Hamiltonian.

-From the point of view of a more general approach \cite{SECCHI201561} this means that we neglect orbital-orbital and spin-orbital interactions at different sites but take them into account explicitly at the same site.
-The intrasite orbital-orbital interaction is nothing but the crystal-field splitting term, as is clear from Stevens operator-equivalent method in the crystal-field theory \cite{Stevens}.
-Neglecting orbital-related {\it intersite} interactions is justified by the smallness of orbital magnetic momenta.
+From the point of view of a more general approach \cite{SECCHI201561} this means that it neglects inter-site orbital orbital and spin orbital interactions, keeping only the onsite contributions.The onsite orbital-orbital interaction is nothing but the crystal field splitting term, as the Stevens operator-equivalent method in crystal-field theory explicates \cite{Stevens}.
+Neglecting the {\it inter-site} orbital interactions here is justified by the smallness of the orbital magnetic moments.

-For simplicity we shall neglect the explicit presence of the substrate and deal with an ideal atomic wire, characterized by $C_{\infty v}$ point group symmetry.
+For simplicity, we shall also neglect the explicit presence of the substrate and deal with an ideal atomic wire, characterized by $C_{\infty v}$ point group symmetry.
 The leading term in the expansion of the crystal field potential for $C_{\infty v}$ symmetry has the form (see e.g.\cite{MULAK200053}):

 Here, we assume that the wire is in $z$ direction.
 Depending on the sign of $V_{\mathrm{CF}}$, the wire will have easy axis or easy plane for orbital magnetic moments.